Continuity of Power: Operating Through Outages Without Stress

 This signals safety and prevents disruption behaviors from becoming chronic stressors.

-- Power First: Defining What Actually Needs Electricity
+- Defining What Actually Needs Electricity

 - Reducing Power Dependence Before Adding Backup